-If you wish to learn more about Schrödinger’s Cat, here’s a video that explores this concept in greater depths.
+If you wish to learn more about Schrödinger’s cat, here’s a video that explores this concept in greater depth.

 This thought experiment always fascinated me.
-When I started thinking about Schrödinger’s Cat, I mean really thinking about it, I started to see similarities with my own experience.
+When I started thinking about Schrödinger’s box, I started to see similarities with my own experience of memories.

-In a sense, the “image” of my mother, the collection of information about her appearance that I have without actually visualizing it in my mind, could be in a locked box.
+In a sense, the “image” of my mother, the collection of information about her appearance that I have without actually visualizing her in my mind, could be thought of as memories inside Schrödinger’s box.

-Then I look away.
-The image of her instantly vanishes.
+Then I look away and the image of her quickly vanishes.
 I no longer observe her, so I cannot confirm the current state of the information inside the box.

-It’s as though my memories of familiar people, objects and places are sealed inside my own version of Schrödinger’s box.
+It’s as though my memories are sealed inside my own version of Schrödinger’s box.